Global existence and scattering for quadratic NLS with potential in 3D: End of proofs of theorems and

-Now we prove the second part of the bootstrap. \\ The proof will be similar in spirit to the control of the $X-$norm: we write the solution as a convergent series whose terms are bounded in $H^{10}.$ There is an additional $\delta$ factor that guarantees that the series converges.
-However the reasoning is simpler, in the sense that we do not need the theory of space-time resonances. \\ Since the reasoning is very similar to the previous section, we will sketch some of the proofs, in particular when handling iterates. \\ We will use the notation $1.1^{k^+} := 1.1^{\max \lbrace k,0 \rbrace}.$ \\ \\ Recall that
+The proof will be similar in spirit to the control of the $X-$norm: we write the solution as a convergent series whose terms are bounded in $H^{10}.$ There is an additional $\delta$ factor that guarantees that the series converges.
+However the reasoning is simpler, in the sense that we do not need the theory of space-time resonances. \begin{remark}[Notations] Throughout this section, we will estimate $H^{10}$ norms and write systematically

+Note that there is a slight abuse of notations here since we write $P_0(\xi)$ for $P_{\leqslant 0}(\xi).$ \end{remark} We can now start the proof of \eqref{bootstrapconcl1}.
+We start with Duhamel's formula: